Tripura to implement biometric attendance system in govt tribal hostels

 Ready for a challenge?
 Click here to take our quiz and show off your knowledge!

-According to the Tribal Welfare Department Director, Subhasish Das, the biometric system will require hostellers in the government-run hostels to record their attendance twice daily, in the morning and evening.
+According to the sources, the biometric system will require hostellers in the government-run hostels to record their attendance twice daily, in the morning and evening.

-He said that the measure will not only ensure accurate attendance records but also help curb alleged malpractices in the operation of the hostels.
+The measure will not only ensure accurate attendance records but also help curb alleged malpractices in the operation of the hostels.

-Das asserted that they will introduce the biometric system in TTAADC and NGO-run hostels in the second phase, further mentioning that initiatives are underway to develop dedicated software for this purpose.
+Sources revealed that the state will introduce the biometric system in TTAADC and NGO-run hostels in the second phase, further mentioning that the initiatives are underway to develop dedicated software for this purpose.

-He noted that the department is currently developing dedicated software to support this biometric system.

-Acknowledging the rising cost of living, the department has also proposed an increase in the daily food allowance per student from Rs 80 to Rs 120, Das affirmed.
+Acknowledging the rising cost of living, the department has also proposed an increase in the daily food allowance per student from Rs 80 to Rs 120, sources affirmed.

-Das acknowledged that the Tribal Welfare Department is introducing smart class facilities in 100 hostels out of 164 hostels in the initial phase.
+Sources also stated that the Tribal Welfare Department is introducing smart class facilities in 100 hostels out of 164 hostels in the initial phase.

-“This will enable students to access online classes through a centralized mechanism based in Agartala”, Das stated.

-Das noted that the department will equip all hostels with digital library facilities and 5G internet connectivity, and they also plan to install solar lighting systems in the hostels.
+Additionally, the department will equip all hostels with digital library facilities and 5G internet connectivity, and they also plan to install solar lighting systems in the hostels.

-Das added that the department has also proposed the appointment of superintendents for all tribal hostels.
+Moreover, the department has also proposed the appointment of superintendents for all tribal hostels, the sources added.